 The offering price of our common stock is substantially higher than the net tangible book value per share of our common stock.
-Consequently, when you purchase our common stock in the offering and upon completion of the offering, you will incur immediate dilution of US\$[] per share, based on an assumed offering price of US\$[] per share.
-In addition, you may experience further dilution to the extent that additional shares of common stock are issued upon exercise of outstanding warrants or options we may grant from time to time.
+Consequently, when you purchase our common stock in the offering and upon completion of the offering, you will incur immediate dilution of US\$3.43 per share, based on an assumed offering price of US\$4.00 per share, assuming the underwriters do not exercise the over-allotment option.
+In addition, you may experience further dilution to the extent that additional shares of common stock are issued upon the exercise of outstanding warrants or options we may grant from time to time.